Our school curriculum is founded on four basic principles which underline what we teach and the way we teach at Emmanuel. They are:

 PE and Swimming

-Children in KS1 & 2 take part in two hours of PE every week.
+Children in KS1 & 2 take part in PE every week.
 This comprises of gymnastics, dance and indoor and outdoor games.
-One PE lesson is taught by the class teacher and the other is taught by a qualified PE coach.

 Cross Curricular Topics